kevinkiklee/kevinkiklee/content/posts/rambles/20171227-six-months/index.md

   - guide
 ---

-This guide is focused on providing actionable items that will increase your chance of attaining the entry-level software engineer position for $90k-$110k average salary within 6 months.
+This guide is focused on providing actionable items that will increase your chance of attaining an entry-level software engineer position for $90k-$110k average salary within 6 months at one of the following companies:

+> Google, Facebook, Amazon, Spotify, Netflix, Hulu, Slack, AirBnB, Box, DataDog, Meetup, Bonobos, Zola, Foursquare, SeatGeek, JP Morgan, Nasdaq, AMEX, The New York Times, Condé Nast, Buzzfeed, Vox, Flatiron Health, Oscar Health, Quartet Health, AppNexus, Addepar, MediaMath, HelloFresh, Plated, Boxed, or similar.
+>
+> *Please note that the above list is formulated from my knowledge of NYC only.*

 Is it possible to become a software engineer from 0 in 6 months?
 Yes, I have taken this path, and I come from a very non-traditional background.

-I disagree with the myth that everyone can become a developer.
-This is a marketing ploy.
+I highly suggest attending a coding bootcamp.
+It is hard to become a developer in a condensed period of time without participating in an accelerator program.
+That's all a coding bootcamp is: a means to accelerate the process, but it is still a challenging task.
+It is not some magical institution where you show up, and suddenly you are given a job.

+The above list contains the companies that have hired coding bootcampers, and I personally know many in those companies.

 Coding is hard.
-To become job-ready in 6 months is a daunting task.
+To become job-ready in 6 months for a top-tier company is a daunting task.
 Be prepared to work.
 I studied 12 to 14 hours every single day for 6 months.
 That is the key theme throughout this article: **You must study**.
 There is no shortcut to the process.

-To get started, I highly suggest attending a coding bootcamp.
-It is very hard to become a developer in a condensed period of time without participating in an accelerator program.
-That's all a coding bootcamp is: a means to accelerate the process, but it is still a challenging task.
-It is not some magical institution where you show up, and suddenly you are given a job.

 The guide has two sections:

 * #### Coding Bootcamp
   The first section is geared towards someone who is interested in entering the field.
 This section will describe how to start the process.

 * #### Job Search
   The second section is for someone who has just finished a coding bootcamp, and is actively seeking a job.
 This section provides you with concrete guidelines on what you have to study and build.